CodebreakerApp/codebreakerlight/README.md

 * Azure Container Apps
 * Azure Container Registry
 * Azure App Configuration
-* Redis

 ## How to engage, contribute, and give feedback

-Try out the solution, use the information in the [Wiki](https://github.com/CNILearn/codebreakermini/wiki/) to create this solution on your own.
-In case you've issues, or ideas, ... don't hesitate to start a [discussion](/https://github.com/CNILearn/codebreakermini/discussions).
-If you see some issues with the code, open an *Issue*.

-You can also read the slides from the [BASTA!
-Spring 2023 Workshop](slides/BastaSpring2023Workshop.pdf)

 If you're interested in helping with the bigger Codebreaker repository, let's get in contact.
 The bigger repository contains a bot which automatically plays games, a live service which makes use of SignalR for real-time communication, gRPC communication, and more.
 In some months this repo will be made public available as well.
 While you wait for it, enjoy this smaller one.